im-calvin/im-calvin/README.md

   - Followed security protocols by hashing and salting all passwords and encrypting incoming and outgoing data via AES

   #### Simple RISC Machine - CPEN 211
-  - Implemented a Turing Complete 16-bit RISC machine using System Verilog on an FPGA board in 3 weeks
+  - Designed a Turing Complete 16-bit RISC Machine using System Verilog on an FPGA board in 3 weeks
   - Subdivided the machine into smaller modules to be designed, tested, and debugged more easily
+  - Developed testbenches through ModelSim to thoroughly test system designs
-  - Utilized pipelining to increase operations per cycle by 300% and go beyond course expectations
+  - Achieved a 300% improvement in operations per cycle through the use of pipelining, exceeding course expectiations

   #### [Graphs, Games, and Interplanetary Travel](https://cpen221-ubc.notion.site/Graphs-Games-and-Interplanetary-Travel-79cb9a0844634b7288226639604eb0b0) - CPEN 221
   - Collaboratively built the “Kamino Game” in Java and produced the most optimal solution to win the course competition